 Substantial competent evidence is a much lower and easier to meet standard than clear and convincing evidence.
 The side defending the incapacity proceeding, when faced with the evidence that was admitted into the record, essentially had the choice of not putting its case on (and risking having the guardianship court rule against them without the benefit of their own evidence) or proceeding to put its case on.
 Although trial is expensive, the fact that they had already prepared for trial suggests the better course of action would have been to go ahead and present their evidence of capacity and lucidity rather than risking a reversal because the judge felt that the evidence presented by the moving part was not adequate to prove incapacity.

-In incapacity proceedings, before an evidentiary hearing on incapacity can be held, two members of a three member committee must first make a finding that the alleged incapacitated person is in fact incompetent.
+In guardianship incapacity proceedings, before an evidentiary hearing on incapacity can be held, two members of a three member committee must first make a finding that the alleged incapacitated person is in fact incompetent.
 Only after the committee makes a determination of incapacity does the guardianship court hear the matter.
+See Fla.
+Stat.
+744.331.
 If the committee finds that the person does have capacity, the proceedings are terminated.
 In this case, the committee had determined the person to be incapacitated (like in all such guardianship cases that go to a hearing), making the likelihood that there would be substantial competent evidence presented almost a certainty.